 Yes, there are Powershell cmdlets and Azure Resource Manager APIs you can use to create & manage PBIE resources.

 What is the PBI Embedded dedicated capacity role in a PBI Embedded solution?

-In order to promote your solution to production, you need the Power BI content (app workspace that you are using in your applciation to be assign to a dedicated capacity.
+In order to promote your solution to production, you need the Power BI content (app workspace that you are using in your application to be assigned to a Power BI Embedded (A SKU) capacity.